German energy giant Uniper asks for bailout amid Ukraine war | Headlines

 - Germany

-German energy supply giant Uniper said Friday it is asking the government for a bailout amid a growing natural gas crunch due to the war in Ukraine.
+German Chancellor Olaf Scholz pledged on Friday to help troubled energy giant Uniper after it asked the government for a bailout to cope with surging prices for natural gas due to the war in Ukraine.

-Uniper, which is Germany's biggest importer of Russian gas, said in a statement that its board has applied to the government for "stabilization measures."
-The move could see the government pump billions of euros (dollars) into Uniper to keep the company afloat.
-Germany's Cabinet had approved a plan preparing for such measures earlier this week.
+In a statement, Uniper said the "stabilisation measures" it is seeking were "aimed at ceasing the current accumulation of substantial losses, covering Uniper's liquidity needs and protecting Uniper's investment-grade credit rating."
+Scholz assured the company — Germany's biggest importer of Russian gas — of the government's support.

+"This is a company that is of great important to large parts of the economy and to many consumers," he said during a visit to a trade fair in Munich.
+"Everyone can be sure: we will play our part to save Uniper."
+The company said its major shareholder, Finland-based Fortum, was also in talks with the German government to "address the negative impact of the current gas supply restrictions on Uniper."
+"Fortum's proposal includes a restructuring of Uniper aiming at establishing a security of supply company under the ownership of the German government," it said.

+While the government could take a big stake in Uniper to keep the company afloat or let it pass on higher purchasing costs to consumers, Economy Minister Robert Habeck said Friday that the next steps were still being discussed.

-The company downgraded its financial outlook for this year last week, pointing to a sharp reduction in gas deliveries by Russia's Gazprom in recent weeks that has forced it to buy substitute supplies at significantly higher prices.
+"We won't let a systemically relevant company become insolvent and cause turbulences on the global energy markets," he said. ''We will act."
+Uniper downgraded its financial outlook for this year last week, pointing to a sharp reduction in gas deliveries by Russia's Gazprom in recent weeks that has forced it to buy substitute supplies at significantly higher prices.

 "Since Uniper cannot yet pass on these additional costs, this results in significant financial burdens," it said at the time.